-The following Corporate guidance note Produced in partnership with Advanced Boardroom Excellence provides comprehensive and up to date legal information covering:
+The following Corporate practice note produced in partnership with Advanced Boardroom Excellence provides comprehensive and up to date legal information covering:

 The concept of independence is key to provisions in the UK Corporate Governance Code (UKCG Code) on board effectiveness, including on board and board committee composition.
 Non-executive directors (NEDs) of listed companies and, in particular, independent NEDs, have distinct roles and responsibilities in the corporate governance arena.
 This Practice Note considers the test of independence and the significance of independent NEDs in the governance of a listed company.